Toro y Moi: Chaz Bundick Meets the Mattson 2 (2016–2017)

 Bear released a collaborative album, Star Stuff, with The Mattson 2, a jazz duo from California.
-Star Stuff was released on Company Records on March 31, 2017, and subsequently reached #1 on the contemporary jazz Billboard Charts.
+Star Stuff was released on Company Records on March 31, 2017, and subsequently reached No. 1 on the contemporary jazz Billboard Charts.
 While touring together in support of Star Stuff, Bear and the Mattson 2 performed their collaborative album alongside existing songs from Toro y Moi's catalog.

 Art and design work

 Alongside his music career, Bear also maintains a visual art and design practice.
 In 2016, Bear founded Company Studio as a framework and vehicle for his visual endeavors.
 Company Studio works across various disciplines including graphic design, art direction, fine art, murals and installations, event production, and video production.
+Company studio is located in Oakland California and as of 2025, hosts open studio sessions on select days.

-Bear's fine art is primarily centered around painting, but also includes drawing, collage, and sculpture.
+Bear's fine art is primarily centered around painting, but also includes drawing, collage, sculpture,and most recently photography.
 Bear has had solo shows in at New Image Art (Los Angeles), FISK Projects (Portland), and Gallery Commune (Tokyo).

 Company Studio is also the name of Bear's record label, an imprint under Carpark Records, on which he releases his own side projects as well as records by selected artists that he has produced.